Nauny papyrus – New York 13

 As was customary during the Third Intermediate Period, Nauny’s funerary equipment included a hollow wooden Osiris figure, which contained this papyrus scroll inscribed with spells from a collection of texts called the “Book of Coming Forth by Day” – today usually known by its modern name, the Book of the Dead.
 When unrolled, this scroll is more than seventeen feet long (source The Met)

-The Met Fifth Avenue in Gallery 126
+The Met Fifth Avenue, Gallery 126

 Photo: VB 2023